ningg/Machine-Learning-Q-and-AI/docs/ch22/_books_ml-q-and-ai-ch22.md

 To illustrate vectorization with an example, suppose we wanted to compute the dot product between two vectors.
-The non-vectorized way of doing this would be to use a `for`{.language-plaintext .highlighter-rouge} loop, iterating over each element of the array one by one.
+The non-vectorized way of doing this would be to use a `for` loop, iterating over each element of the array one by one.
 However, this can be quite slow, especially for large arrays.
 With vectorization, you can perform the dot product operation on the entire array at once, as shown in